 2. Separate cash for expenses every week

 A budget is a tool that will help you live frugally.
-It allows you to see your numbers clearly and know how much you’re to spend on what.
-But to make this even more effective, you can use what’s called a “cash envelope system” and I’ll advise you do this weekly instead of monthly.
+It allows you to see your numbers clearly and know how much you’ve to spend on what.
+But to make this even more effective, you can use a “cash envelope system” and I’ll advise you to do this weekly instead of monthly.

 It’s simple – get an envelope for all major expenses and label them according; Envelope A can be for feeding, Envelope B for transportation, etc. With these, you can see exactly what you spend from each envelope daily and what you have left for the week.